circleci/circleci-docs/jekyll/_cci2/caching.md

 order: 50
 ---

 Caching is one of the most effective ways to make jobs faster on CircleCI by reusing the data from expensive fetch operations from previous jobs.

+TOC
+{:toc}

-After the initial job run, future instances of the job will run faster by not redoing work.
+After an initial job run, future instances of the job will run faster by not redoing work.

 ![caching data flow]( {{ site.baseurl }}/assets/img/docs/Diagram-v3-Cache.png)